tarakc02/network-scale-up/docs/index.md

 ## Simulation

-To get a better understanding of the method, I coded up [some simulations](%60r%20here::here(%22simulate%22)%60).
-I simulated from two different models, the [**random degree**](/Users/tshah/git/network-scale-up/simulate/src/rand-degree.R) model, which allows each respondent’s degree (the total number of people they know) to vary, and the [**barrier effects**](/Users/tshah/git/network-scale-up/simulate/src/barrier-fx.R) model, which also allows the probability of knowing someone in the subpopulations of interest to vary.
+To get a better understanding of the method, I coded up [some simulations](simulate).
+I simulated from two different models, the [**random degree**](simulate/src/rand-degree.R) model, which allows each respondent’s degree (the total number of people they know) to vary, and the [**barrier effects**](simulate/src/barrier-fx.R) model, which also allows the probability of knowing someone in the subpopulations of interest to vary.
 From each model, I simulated a survey of 25 people, and one of 100 people, so 4 simulated datasets in all.
 Below is the distribution of degree for the simulated respondents in each simulation:

     ## # A tibble: 4 × 8
     ##   model    `0%` `10%` `30%` `50%` `70%` `90%` `100%`